geekyshubham/geekyshubham/README.md

         misc: ["Firebase", "Socket.IO", "selenium", "open-cv", "php"]
     },
     architecture: ["Serverless Architecture", "PWAs", "SPAs"],
-    funFact: "There are two ways to write error-free programs; only the third one works" };
+    funFact: "There are two ways to write error-free programs;only the third one works" };
 ```